kasooja/cl-esa/README.md

 11. Change the config settings in MultiLingualAbstractsOTDFIndexer.properties file (here at https://github.com/kasooja/cl-esa/blob/master/processor/processor.wiki.abstracts/load/eu.monnetproject.clesa.processor.wiki.abstracts.MultiLingualAbstractsOTDFIndexer.properties). indexDirPathToWrite = folder path to write the index in, OTDFXmlFileToRead=path to the filtered multilingual OTDF xml created in the previous step 11, languages=languages to index, use semicolon as separator.

+Thanks to Zansouyé https://github.com/zansouye01 ;) for making me add the above steps to create the multilingual index.